Teme1999/AI_2024_Harjoitustyo/README.md

 Analysis:

-    cartpole_train.py trains the model by giving 1 reward for each step it doesn't drop the cartpole. dqn_cartpole.keras_rewards_per_episode.npy show that model made consistent improvement until 85 episode then model got near 0 reward for 10 episodes.
+    cartpole_train.py trains the model by giving 0.1 reward for each step it doesn't drop the cartpole and giving -1 for failure.
+    dqn_cartpole.keras_rewards_per_episode.npy show that model made consistent improvement until 85 episode then model got near 0 reward for 10 episodes.
     After thoes episodes the model reached 500 reward for 5 episodes which ends the training.